triggermesh/docs/docs/guides/dataweavetransformation.md

 # Transforming using DataWeave
-The Trigermesh `DataWeaveTransformation` API object can be used to process a Cloudevent containing JSON or XML and transform the document using [DataWeave](https://docs.mulesoft.com/mule-runtime/3.9/dataweave).
+The TriggerMesh `DataWeaveTransformation` API object can be used to process a Cloudevent containing JSON or XML and transform the document using [DataWeave](https://docs.mulesoft.com/mule-runtime/3.9/dataweave).

-## Configuring a DataWeave Transformation Event Flow

 This guide shows you how to configure an event flow that transforms an incoming CloudEvent in XML by parsing it with a DataWeave Spell.
 It has five steps: